WolfPack Publishing Presents…

 The city of West Forge, a stone’s throw from Houston, is Sgt.
 Jumpin’ Jack Kellog’s town.
 And when organized crime seeps in, Kellog’s brand of justice knows no bounds.
 He tracks, fights, kicks and shoots his way through conspiracies, threats, ambushes and showdowns.
 Pushed to near-madness by angst with informants inside his agency and lurking everywhere, Jack tackles the thugs, bosses, lawyers, politicians and businessmen on the mob payroll, in a battle that takes him from the swamps of Louisiana, to the ghettos of Houston, to casinos in Vegas and even through the Halls of Congress in Washington D.C.

 Can Kellog beat the Yankee Mafia?
 Beat the Cowboy Mafia?
 Their Crime Confederation?
 How bad is bad enough when you must Be Bad Now?
 (292 pages.
-Over-sized paperback.)
+Kindle Ebook and paperback.)

 ***** “It was awesome!” – Mel Pardis, Iceland